canonical/snapd-rest-openapi/UPDATING.md

 ## 4. OpenAPI.yaml
 The master record of every file in the project.
-Every schema, response, error, and path are defined here with a tag.
+Every schema, response, error, and path is defined here with an assigned name.
 Technically, for the project to pass linting, all that is needed are certain metadata blocks, and a path, that individually passes linting.
 If a path is added, it will not be linted unless it is defined in the main OpenAPI.yaml file.
 If a schema is not referenced